 “The only way to do great work is to love what you do.” “ Steve Jobs

-If you really love leading — you’ll care enough to persevere when the challenges seem insurmountable.
+If you really love leading, you’ll care enough to persevere when the challenges seem insurmountable.
 When things get tough, that’s when your love helps you show up anyway.
 When it seems impossible, your love can pull you the extra mile.
 When you want to give up, the love won’t let you quit.
-Without a palpable zeal for what you do, you will never push yourself to the extent necessary to achieve breakthrough.
-But a profound an abiding affection for your work helps you withstand the ups and downs.
-You’ll endure setbacks and forge ever-forward because you genuinely want to.
+Your enthusiasm is what helps you push yourself to the extent necessary to achieve breakthrough; a profound affection for your work helps you withstand the ups and downs.
+It’s love that gives you the strength to endure setbacks and keep going — because you genuinely want to.
 That’s how you become great.
-Love engenders gutsy fortitude — which leads to exemplary leadership that can yield tremendous results.
+Love engenders guts and fortitude which can help you deliver extraordinary results.

 2. You are obsessed with getting better.